JaxsonBrownie/ICS-SimLab/README.md

 **"Curtin ICS-SimLab" is a software suite designed to simulate general Industrial Control Systems through a configurable, containerized environment.**

+> This work is supported by a Cross-Campus Cyber Security Research Project funded by **Curtin University**.

 ## Quickstart
 Run `sudo ./start.sh <configuration>` to start the simulation, where `<configuration>` is a directory for a configured simulation.